Frequently Asked Questions

 Who pays to ship the food?

-Typically, the organization that receives the food pays the shipping costs.
+Typically, the organization receiving the food pays the shipping costs.
 Donations towards shipping costs are also accepted by Gleanings.

 How can I work with Gleanings For The Hungry?